Release-Candidate/vscode-ocaml-alcotest-test-adapter/README.md

 - Visual Studio Code version 1.59 (July 2021) or higher (for native Test Explorer support)
 - [Alcotest](<https://github.com/mirage/alcotest>) or [PPX Inline Alcotest](https://gitlab.com/gopiandcode/ppx-inline-alcotest)
+- [Dune](https://dune.build/) the extension uses Dune to build and run the test runners.

+### Installation

+Either

+- install the extension directly from the Visual Studio Code Marketplace [Alcotest Test Explorer](https://marketplace.visualstudio.com/publishers/release-candidate)
+- or download the extension from the [latest release at GitHub](https://github.com/Release-Candidate/vscode-ocaml-alcotest-test-adapter/releases/latest)
+- or build the extension yourself by cloning the [GitHub Repository](https://github.com/Release-Candidate/vscode-ocaml-alcotest-test-adapter) and running `yarn install` and `yarn package` in the root directory of the cloned repo.

 ## Configuration

+- `alcotest.testDirectories` - Array of strings containing the relative paths (to the workspace root directory) to the test directories to search for dune configuration files.
+The default is `[ "test", "tests"]`

 ## Changes